February 09, 2016

 "1) People should consider their return on investments from an after-tax point of view, that is "how much better off am I, after having paid tax on this?".
 Saving interest with an offset account is essentially an after-tax saving, provided that you're doing it with an owner-occupied debt.
 Compared to that, if you were to invest your money elsewhere, you may need to achieve close to double the interest rate charged on your home loan to be in the same position, after tax, as having put money in the offset account.
 So the benefit of an offset account can be quite surprising.

 The above comments are general in nature and your personal circumstances need to be considered.
 The above advice should not be acted upon without consulting the appropriate professionals for advice and considering your full personal circumstances.
-We are happy and able to help in this regard."
+I and my team at AMHR are happy and able to help in this regard."

 For a refresher on Part 1 of our offset account series, go here.